A Kontsevich integral of order 1: The integral for paths of Morse knots

 so that the product $Z(K)Z^1(\gamma)$ is well-defined in $\A^1$.
 Similarly the product $Z^1(\gamma)Z(K)$ is well-defined in $\A^1$.

 \item[(c)] Given $K_1$, $K_2$ and $\gamma$ as above, one has \end{itemize} \end{lemma}

-\begin{proof} Point \textsl{(a)} follows from the additivity property of integrals.
+Just as the multiplicativity property of the Kontsevich integral allows one to define the corrected integral $\hat{Z}$ (see Section~\ref{sec:techKI}), Point \textsl{(c)} will allow us to correct $Z^1$ into a $1$-cocycle outside the class of Morse knots in the next section.
+Point \textsl{(b)} is useful not only for \textsl{(c)} to make sense, but also in the proof that some $4$T relations hold in $\A^1$ (Theorem~\ref{thm:bimod}). \begin{proof} Point \textsl{(a)} follows from the additivity property of integrals.
 The Fubini theorem gives a pre-version of \textsl{(c)}, after one notices that because $K_1$ and $K_2$ are steady, no $V$ will contribute non-trivially at their levels.
-Point \textsl{(b)} and subsequently \textsl{(c)} now follow from the application of $Z^1$ to the trivial loop depicted in Figure~\ref{pic:Lem:prefonct}.
+Point \textsl{(b)} and subsequently \textsl{(c)} now follow from the application of $Z^1$ to the trivial loop depicted in Figure~\ref{pic:Lem:prefonct}.\qedhere

 \end{proof}